Introduction to Christian Care and Counselling (ICCC)

 The course is ideal for anyone who is:

 - Looking for basic training for pastoral care

 - Wanting to help people in everyday life

 Understand yourself and others from a Christian perspective, with the aim of developing and expanding your listening skills.

 Most people need help at times as they journey through life.
 A sympathetic listening ear is always appreciated, but sometimes people need more.
 We can help equip you to play a part in the lives of those who are struggling, enabling them to move forward and discover the freedom to grow into all that God desires them to be.
-Over the five days, you’ll cover topics including:

 - The biblical basis for care and counselling